Here’s some not-so-breaking news: Legalized sports betting has gone bananas during football season.

 The dream of legal online poker in Michigan has come closer to reality in recent weeks, potentially even allowing players to compete across state lines.

-The vertical likely won’t go live until 2021, and no operators have really come forward with clear intentions of entering Michigan.
+The vertical likely won’t go live until 2021, and no operators have come forward with clear intentions of entering Michigan.

 The Stars Group was among the first online gambling companies to land a land-based partner in the state, allowing the PokerStars brand to potentially operate under the Little Traverse Bay Bands of Osaka Indians Gaming Authority license.